PixuetuValley/amuravela.com/content/english/authors/juan-luis-alvarez-del-busto.md

 +++

-Cronista Oficial de Cudillero, nieto de Elvira Bravo e hijo de Toto, fue el encargado de escribir el sermón en el año 1994
+Official Chronicler of Cudillero, grandson of Elvira Bravo and son of Toto, was in charge of writing the sermon in 1994.